Courtny/playpen/index.md

 ---
 layout: page
-title: playpen
+title: playpen - the danger zone
-tagline: Easy websites with GitHub Pages
+tagline: A simple website for playing with stuff
 description: A place for playing
 ---